The 4 Java Garbage Collectors – How the Wrong Choice Dramatically Impacts Performance

 The Garbage first collector (G1) introduced in JDK 7 update 4 was designed to better support heaps larger than 4GB.
 The G1 collector utilizes multiple background threads to scan through the heap that it divides into regions, spanning from 1MB to 32MB (depending on the size of your heap).
 G1 collector is geared towards scanning those regions that contain the most garbage objects first, giving it its name (Garbage first).
 This collector is turned on using the –XX:+UseG1GC flag.

-This strategy the chance of the heap being depleted before background threads have finished scanning for unused objects, in which case the collector will have to stop the application which will result in a STW collection.
+This strategy reduced the chance of the heap being depleted before background threads have finished scanning for unused objects, in which case the collector will have to stop the application which will result in a STW collection.
 The G1 also has another advantage that is that it compacts the heap on-the-go, something the CMS collector only does during full STW collections.

 Large heaps have been a fairly contentious area over the past few years with many developers moving away from the single JVM per machine model to more micro-service, componentized architectures with multiple JVMs per machine.
 This has been driven by many factors including the desire to isolate different application parts, simplifying deployment and avoiding the cost which would usually come with reloading application classes into memory (something which has actually been improved in Java 8).